gdoumenc/coworks/docs/installation.rst

 *Beware*: As ``awscli`` (even ``boto3``) often evolves, make sure you have a compatible version of it in your python virtual environment or dependencies conflicts may occur.

-If you want to try now without deploying, you skip to :ref:`tech_quickstart`.
+If you want to try now without deploying, you may skip directly to :ref:`tech_quickstart`.

 Other tools
 -----------